lucax88x/PrimitiveObsession/README.md

 So, it's likely that just by introducing the class `URL` you will end up enhancing it with some formatting or validation logic, which you could not do with a plain, primitive `string`.

-That's the first step to avoid convoluted registration expression with AutoFac.
+That's the first step to avoid convoluted registration expression with Autofac.
 Now, let's see how to make the solution nicer.

 ## Enhancing the solution